Samsenbow/Portfolio-Risk-Analysis-Excel/README.md

 ### t-Distribution Fit
 The t-distribution provided a better fit for the portfolio loss distribution compared to the Normal distribution.
 In the central region (–50 to +50), actual losses were slightly higher than predicted, while in the tails, the t-distribution captured most of the extreme losses that the Normal model missed.
 However, one very extreme loss near +600 was still not fully addressed, illustrating that even fat-tailed distributions may underestimate truly rare, high-impact events.

+### Portfolio VaR and ES
+Value at Risk (VaR) and Expected Shortfall (ES) were calculated for confidence levels ranging from 90.0% to 99.5% using the PERCENTILE.EXC function in Excel.
+For general analysis and discussion, a 95% confidence level was used as a reference.
+As expected, higher confidence levels correspond to higher VaR and ES, because we are examining more extreme losses further in the tail of the distribution.
+ES is consistently higher than VaR, as it represents the average of losses beyond the VaR threshold, capturing tail risk more effectively.
+This demonstrates how extreme losses increase rapidly in the tails of the portfolio loss distribution.

 <p align="center">
   <img src="var&CI.png" alt="Loss Histogram" width="400">
   <img src="var&ES.png" alt="Loss Vs t Loss" width="400">